YutingHan/Graphical-Perception/README.md

 ===
 Average Log Error
 ------
-Below is the average log error visualization, ordered by best performance to worst performance.
+Below is the average log error visualization, ordered by the best performance to the worst performance.
 Pie chart has the lowest average error, following by Bubble chart and stacked area chart.
 <p align="center">
 <img src="result/AvgError.png" height="60%" width="60%">